Eastern Air Lines

-David Lee Russell is a retired information technology director and author of three history books on the American Revolution, a book on the history of Eastern Airlines, and two intelligence thriller fiction books.
-He lives in Canton, Georgia.
+David Lee Russell is a retired Naval Air Intelligence Officer, and former IT director.
+He is also the author of three history books on the American Revolution, a book on the history of Eastern Airlines, and two intelligence thriller books.
+He lives in Canton, Georgia

 David Lee Russell